pgbackrest/pgbackrest/README.md

 ##### `hardlink` key

 Enable hard-linking of files in differential and incremental backups to their full backups.
 This gives the appearance that each backup is a full backup.
-Be care though, because modifying files that are hard-linked can affect all the backups in the set.
+Be careful, though, because modifying files that are hard-linked can affect all the backups in the set.
 ```
 required: n
 default: n